instatetragrammaton/Patches/Musings/DAW.md

 Before we start, it's useful to consult the glossary which has some nice tl;dr explanations.

+## Is something like an MPC One a DAW?
+Or a Roland Fantom?
+Or...

+* They may have DAW-like functionality - an MPC One can for instance load software synths, but only its own kind.
+A Fantom can record audio tracks.
+* They can fulfill a DAW-like role in the studio - controlling everything else.

+Are they DAWs?
+Well, in general the best reason to not call them that is because of their restrictions with regards to plugins that can be run.
+Groovebox and workstation as terminology basically also imply "not a computer".

 # Conductor

 DAWs often have a MIDI sequencer.
 That makes a DAW a kind of [conductor](https://en.wikipedia.org/wiki/Conducting) - it tells other instruments what to play, but doesn't make any music by itself.